PalomaLF/movies-awards-popularity/README.md

 On average, only 26% of the films in this study have been nominated to both awards, showing a strong difference in the selection criteria.
 This difference persists on some specific categories, such as Best Picture (28%), althoug we can see an increase if we only select the main categories(40%).
 For this reason, the study has differentiated between Oscars and Golden Globes in the rating analysis.

 **Rating Analysis**
 Analysis shows a similar appreciation of awarded movies, with only 1.2% higher ratings in the case of Golden Globes for all slected films.
-However, this differnce increases if we focus on main categories, with an average of 2.4% higher ratings going for Oscar awarded moves
+However, this differnce increases if we focus on main categories, with an average of 2.4% higher ratings going for Oscar awarded movies.
+In general, ratings improve significantly when focusing on main categories, either nominees or award winners, which should be the focus moving forward.

+As next steps, it would be interesting to continue the study the platfomr's own data, specially number of visualization, and extend the analysis to awards relevant outside the US.